-This deliverable is critical because your initial ideas form the foundation for your team's direction throughout the entire term!
+While this is the first deliverable in the process, it is critical because your initial ideas form the foundation for your team's direction throughout the entire term!
 Shortcuts now really do lead to stress and disappointment later.

 The ideas you generate will be pooled with ideas from your teammates, as well as those proposed by potential customers at the idea fair.
 This idea generation process leads to the concepts that your section will propose at the 3-ideas milestone.